crownshield-sec/soc-portfolio/projects/phishing-triage-01/triage-note.md

 One reported user mailbox

 Status:
-Triage completed.
-Indicators extracted.
-Containment recommendations documented.
-Escalation to Level 2 recommended pending user exposure validation.
+Level 1 triage completed.
+Indicators extracted and documented.
+Containment recommendations developed.
+Escalation to Level 2 is conditionally recommended pending user exposure validation and scope assessment.

 ## Initial Observation
 - What triggered the alert/report: